iluwatar/java-design-patterns/feature-toggle/README.md

 * Code complexity is increased
 * Testing of multiple states is harder and more time-consuming
 * Confusion between friends on why features are missing
+* Keeping documentation up to date with all features can be difficult

 ## Credits